|Allegro CL version 8.2|

 Unrevised from 8.1 to 8.2.

-This function is obsolete and maintained for backwards compatibility only.
+This operator is obsolete and maintained for backwards compatibility only.
 It has been replaced by the macro def-foreign-call.
 All new code should use that macro.

 If the entry point (either the value of entry-point or determined by other arguments as described below) does not exist, no error will be signaled when defforeign is called.
 Instead, the error will be signaled when the function defined by defforeign is called.
 This makes foreign functions more like Lisp functions -- if you define foo to call the undefined function bar, the error is signaled when foo is called, not when foo is defined.